maksimiljan-bizjak/maksimiljan-bizjak/README.md

 # Whoami?
-Hi, my name is Maksimiljan, I come from a small town in Slovenia:slovenia:.
+Hi, my name is Maksimiljan, I come from a small town in Slovenia.
 I'm currently studying at the ERŠ at the Nova Gorica School Center to be a Computer Technician, right now I'm doing my third year.